-Characteristics of Manual Testing:
+Characteristics of Manual Testing

-- Manual testing is time consuming.
+- Manual software testing technique is time-consuming.

 - High chances of human error in manual testing.